brownsys/Sesame/README.md

 Read [our paper](https://cs.brown.edu/courses/csci2390/2024/readings/sesame.pdf)

 We're currently finalizing renaming our system to Sesame, updating our APIs, and writing documentation.
 Check back in December!!

+### Outdated parts of the repo that need updating:
+applications/
+examples/pcr_examples/
+sesame/lints
+components related to lints and scrutinizer in sesame/build/